mrya-lang/Mrya/SECURITY.md

 ## Disclosure Policy

-We aim to respond to all reports within **5 buisness days** and to patch verified issues within **30 days**.
+We aim to respond to all reports within **5 business days** and to patch verified issues within **30 days**.
 Responsible disclosure is appreciated.

 ---